Yasmin’s books are now available on Amazon.

 I fell in love with Arizona the first time I visited the state.
-It is a vast expanse, home of the Grand Canyon, the historic town of Tombstone, Karchner Cavern’s State Park, Kitt Peak and so much more.
+It is a vast expanse, home of the Grand Canyon and the historic town of Tombstone, Karchner Cavern’s State Park, Kitt Peak and so much more.
 Arizona is a place where the night sky is awe-inspiring, making you think you can reach up and touch the stars.

+The Lone Pilgrim, published December 2011.
 In 2010, I wanted to mark my sixtieth in an unforgettable way.
 The Camino de Santiago de Compostela, the Way of St. James, in Spain, is a trek of over 790 kilometers and sounded like a challenging way to celebrate turning 60.

 The Lone Pilgrim details my journey of discovery on the Camino de Santiago.

 Treasure House 1, published in 2006 in London, England by MacMillan Caribbean Ltd., contains two of my stories; it is a school reader for teachers and parents.